-Tucked on the shores of Rodney Bay with Insta-worthy volcano views at every turn, The Landings Resort and Spa is provides the perfect home base while you enjoy everything St. Lucia has to offer.
+Tucked on the shores of Rodney Bay with Insta-worthy volcano views at every turn, The Landings Resort and Spa provides the perfect home base while you enjoy everything St. Lucia has to offer.
 Exquisitely decorated villas are bespoke retreats overlooking the resort’s luxury yacht marina or the Caribbean’s shimmering turquoise waters.
 For the beach bums at heart, you can cozy up beneath an umbrella, pool-hop around the resort’s three swimming pools and even have a romantic dinner (or wedding reception) on the sand.

 Where to eat.

 The Palms: If you’re staying at The Landings Resort and Spa, dinner at The Palms is not to be missed.
 The hotel makes a point of growing its own herbs and tapping into the amazing selection of fresh fruits, vegetables and seafood available on the island.
 The inventive “East Meets West” menu changes seasonally and features a selection of meats, fresh fish and seafood cooked on a lava stone grill.
 I’m still thinking about the rich coconut broth of their seafood curry.

 Tapas on the Bay: What does a Lucian take on tapas taste like?
 Delicious.
 Located along the waterfront of Rodney Bay (a bustling little pocket of restaurants, bars and shops near the The Landings Resort and Spa), Tapas on the Bay serves small bites inspired by cuisine from around the world.
 Must tries include the lobster and the Braised Lamb Taco.

 What to do.